Personal Finance · Retirement Planning

 |---|---|---|

-Starting early, even with small contributions, is far more impactful than starting late with large contributions.
+Starting early — even with small contributions — is far more impactful than starting late with large contributions.
+Each lost doubling cycle costs hundreds of thousands by retirement.

-At a 3% inflation rate, money’s purchasing power halves about every 24 years — meaning nominal balances must grow much faster just to keep pace with cost increases.
+At a 3% inflation rate, money's purchasing power halves about every 24 years — meaning nominal balances must grow much faster just to keep pace.
+Any rate of return at or below inflation means you're losing money in real terms.

 |---|---|---|---|

-Retirement planning isn’t only about maximizing numbers.
-You are essentially exchange time today (saving, working) for more optional time later (financial freedom).
-But since life stages offer different experiences, spending every moment deferring life can undermine the very lifestyle you are saving for.
+Retirement planning isn't only about maximizing numbers.
+You're essentially exchanging time today — saving, working — for optional time later.
+But since different life stages offer different experiences, spending every moment deferring life can undermine the very lifestyle you're saving for.

-Ultimately, how much you are willing to sacrifice in your younger years is a deeply personal decision.
 There is no one-size-fits-all answer.
-Some experiences carry more weight for certain people than others, and a good plan acknowledges both financial security and the value of living well along the way.
+A good plan acknowledges both financial security and the value of living well along the way.

-I understood investing at a basic level from a young age, but I didn’t really learn retirement planning until my first job introduced me to a traditional 401(k).
-I contributed up to the company match—free money—but made my most expensive mistake at 27 by cashing it out, thinking I had plenty of time to restart.
+I understood investing at a basic level from a young age, but didn't really learn retirement planning until my first job introduced me to a 401(k).
+I contributed up to the company match — free money — but made my most expensive mistake: cashing it out at 27, thinking I had plenty of time to restart.

-Not all 401(k) plans support this strategy.
-For those with access, the Mega Backdoor Roth becomes especially valuable after maxing out normal 401(k) contributions and either fully funding a Roth IRA or exceeding Roth income limits.
+Not all plans support this — check with your employer.
+It's most valuable after maxing normal 401(k) contributions and either funding a Roth IRA or exceeding Roth income limits.

 |---|---|---|---|